takafumi291/Modified-stardust/README.md

 ### Contacts
 Takafumi Tsukui: tsukuitk23@gmail.com

-### README of the original stardust below (The same installation instruction and requirements applies)
+### README of the original stardust below (The same installation instructions and requirements apply)

 ------